The Faders: Post-breakup careers

 All three members currently have new music-related projects.
 Toy Valentine has begun a new music project.
 Molly Lorenne was signed by EMI then subsequently dropped, and is performing under the name "Molly McQueen".
 She re-released "No Sleep Tonight", which appeared on the soundtrack of the 2006 film My Super Ex-Girlfriend.
 Cherisse Osei joined the Swedish band Calaisa, then played for Mika before joining Bryan Ferry's band.
-In 2016 Cherisse joined Scottish rock legends Simple Minds on their new Acoustic album and tour.
+In 2016 Cherisse joined Scottish rock band Simple Minds on their new Acoustic album and tour.